ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/udf/list/knn.md

 The `ToBinaryStringBit` function maps coordinates that are greater than `0` to `1`.
 All other coordinates are mapped to `0`.

-`ToBinaryStringBit`, `ToBinaryStringUint8`, and `ToBinaryStringInt8` are commonly used for quantization.

 ### Distance and similarity functions

 The distance and similarity functions take two lists of real numbers as input and return the distance/similarity between them.